 If you suspect you have been the victim of securities fraud, you likely have many questions about your rights, the claims process, and what recovery options are available.
-This comprehensive 2026 FAQ guide addresses the most common questions investors ask about securities fraud, FINRA arbitration, and how to protect your financial interests.
+This 2026 FAQ guide addresses the most common questions investors ask about securities fraud, arbitration claims, and how to protect your financial interests.

 Key Takeaways

-• Most investor claims are resolved through FINRA arbitration rather than court litigation
+- Most investor claims are resolved through the Financial Industry Regulatory Authority (FINRA) — see our FINRA arbitration guide — rather than court litigation

-• The statute of limitations for federal securities claims is 2 years from discovery or 5 years from the violation
+- The limitations period for federal securities fraud claims under 15 U.S.C. § 78j(b) (Exchange Act § 10(b)) is the earlier of 2 years from discovery or 5 years from the violation under 28 U.S.C. § 1658(b) — whichever deadline arrives first applies

-• Securities fraud attorneys typically work on contingency, meaning no upfront fees for investors
+- Securities fraud attorneys typically work on contingency, meaning no upfront attorney fees

 Understanding Securities Fraud